Sixth grade grammar: Are you looking for interesting and engaging grammar activities to add to your sixth grade English classes?

 Teaching grammar to 6th graders can be an exciting and oh-so important part of their language development.

 Some important grammar rules for sixth grade students to learn include pronoun agreement, proper use of punctuation (commas, apostrophes, etc.), sentence parts, verb tenses, and capitalization.
-These foundational grammar skills will help students communicate effectively and write with clarity.
+These foundational language skills will help students communicate effectively and write with clarity.

 Here are some things to consider and strategies to implement when teaching sixth grade grammar.